Hang gliding 1975

 I flew it at Monk’s Down and I was shocked at the way the glider just climbed.
 How was I ever going to land in that tiny field at the bottom!

-Incidentally, the piece of fabric stitched between the rear rigging wires by the keel was my half-hearted attempt at a device known as a sail feather.
-Standard Rogallos were known to become unstable in pitch in a steep dive because, with the air flowing parallel to the airframe, the sail deflated and ceased to provide lift, which is essential for control in a weight-shift controlled aircraft.
+The piece of fabric stitched between the rear rigging wires by the keel, visible in the preceding two photos, was my half-hearted attempt at a device known as a sail feather.
+Standard Rogallos were thought by some to become unstable in pitch in a steep dive because, with the air flowing parallel to the airframe, the sail deflated and ceased to provide lift, which is essential for control in a weight-shift controlled aircraft.
+Several fatalities in the USA had been ascribed to luffing dives.
 The idea was that the fixed sailfeather, small though it was, would act as an up-elevator, preventing such an extreme situation developing.

 After a bleak day’s flying at Melbury hill, near Shaftsbury in Dorset, in February 1975 I sat in a car with other hang glider pilots.
 Darkness fell while we waited for others to finish de-rigging, and the December 1974 edition of Scientific American was passed around.
 On the cover was a Ted Lodigensky painting of Mike Markowski’s Eagle III, the ‘Princeton sailwing’.
 Inside, pages of aerodynamic explanation, photos, and diagrams were to be read and ‘inwardly digested’ by all young men not wanting to be left behind.